Richmond News (newspaper) Best and Fairest

 Notes:

-1947 - no votes for Rd 16 due to Vic State team also playing that day.
+1947 and 1948 - no votes for Rd 16 due to Vic State team also playing that day.
 The award was presented at the AGM

 Year | Place | Winner | Votes |